prince776/prince776/README.md

 ### Hi there 👋
 * I am Prince Gupta, a programming enthusiast.
-* I'm a SDE Intern at Rubrik right now.
+* I'm a Software Engineer at Rubrik right now.
 * I have previously interned at Google, Mercari, Sharechat as backend developer and at codechef as fullstack.

 ### Some languages I'm familiar with
 * C++
 * Golang
+* Rust
 * Javascript/Typescript
 * Java
 * Python

 ### Some things I like to do
-* Low level programming
+* Low level programming, especially OS related.
 * Backend development of distributed systems that scale.
 * Casual Full stack development
 * Graphics programming in OpenGL.